 Dry Bag Features

 Most dry bags are simple, but a few offer additional features.
 One common feature is a plastic ring that you can clip a snap hook or carabiner to.
 Others feature a valve that allows you to compress air out of the bag after you close the top; it’s a useful feature that lets you compact the bag before storing it into the kayak.
 Compression straps are rare, but available.
 Clear windows on several styles let you see the bag’s contents, which makes identifying which bag to grab much easier.
-Several companies offer padded dry bags, which help protect electronics, such as the sweet Kindle Fire.
+Several companies offer padded dry bags, which help protect electronics.
 If you already own dry bags, you can make your own by cutting up an old foam sleeping pad and duct taping it together.

 Some companies offer dry bags in several different colors, which makes organizing gear easier.
 When you buy dry bags, consider your color choices carefully.
 You can coordinate colors for types of gear as needed.
 For example, you could use red for camera gear, orange for sleeping equipment, yellow for lunch, blue for breakfast and dinner, etc…